 Each instance of a message object shall contain at least a MessageId, together with any applicable MessageArgs, or a Message property that defines the complete human-readable error message.

-MessageIds identify specific messages that a message registry defines.
+A MessageId identifies a specific message that a message registry defines.